liangyy/misc-tools/spredixcan_workflow/README.md

 The workflow allows both harmonization and dirty/quick harmonization.

-TODO: need to fix the following error:
+TODO: need to fix the following error.
+UPDATE: it is due to the fact that simple harmonization needs the input GWAS to have SNP ID (e.g. rsID) which is not the main interest for now.
+FIXME in the future ..
 ```
 Traceback (most recent call last):
   File "/gpfs/data/im-lab/nas40t2/yanyul/GitHub/MetaXcan/software/M03_betas.py", line 179, in <module>